Box believed to be time capsule from 1887 discovered Friday as workers remove Lee monument pedestal

 One major question is the condition of the photo and the other artifacts.
 If the capsule’s lid came open at any point in the past 134 years, moisture would have crept into the box and destroyed many of its contents.

-A copper box measuring 14 by 14 by 8 inches was created to serve as the time capsule by Capt.
+A copper box was created to serve as the time capsule by Capt.
 J.E.
 Phillips, one of the engineers excavating the property, according to historian Dale Brumfield’s research.
 Thirty-seven Richmond residents, organizations and businesses contributed artifacts.
 Among the items expected to be in the box in addition to the picture of Lincoln are:

 • A history of Monumental Church donated by George Fisher;